Bridging the Gap Between Agile and Change Management: Key Principles for Success

 7) Methodology & tools

-Currently, there is a significant trend of moving towards agile project methodology in most large organizations.
+Currently, there is a significant trend of moving towards agile project methodology in most large organisations.
 This means that there are less focus and reliance on documentation, long planning cycles but more on effective conversations, stakeholder alignment, and constant iteration and learning.
-On top of this, a lot of organization are also moving toward scaled agile methodology (agile at organizational level vs. within an initiative).
+On top of this, a lot of organization are also moving toward scaled agile methodology (agile at organisational level vs. within an initiative).
 The Portfolio Change Manager needs to define key change deliverables and work approaches that suit his/her organization (acknowledging that agile may not suit every organization or every initiative).

 Having effective change tools means that the business can self-help and the change practitioner can better coach and develop the business.
 For the Portfolio Change Manager useful tools may include: